German bond yields most negative in two weeks on coronavirus caution

 The change in market tone follows monetary measures taken by China to curb the impact of the virus on Monday, which had stoked some optimism on policymakers' response.

-Investors will focus on the ZEW economic sentiment surveys due out of Germany and the euro zone at 1000 GMT.
-The German readings are expected to show falling optimism, according to a Reuters poll.
+The mood among German investors deteriorated far more than expected in February on worries that the coronavirus outbreak would dampen world trade, a survey showed on Tuesday.
+However, the data did not have a material impact on bond yields.

+"Going into the data we already knew the German economy was in a bad place," Mizuho rates strategist Peter McCallum said.

-The data releases come after last week's GDP reading which showed the German economy stagnated in the fourth quarter, as the coronavirus outbreak has fuelled concerns about the region's growth outlook.
+The data came after last week's GDP reading which showed the German economy stagnated in the fourth quarter.

-"A larger slump [in the ZEW survey] should be averted as the relevant question asks analysts about their macro (economic) expectations in six months - where the consensus and equity markets seem to agree that the worst should be over," Commerzbank analysts said in a client note.
+This reversed hopes that had grown since the end of 2019 that the worst may be over for the euro zone's economy.

+"It's unlikely that we get the rebound in global growth some were expecting ... at the start of the year," McCallum said.

-In the primary market, Germany is due to sell 5 billion euros ($5.4 billion) of two-year bonds, while Belgium has started selling a syndicated 20-year bond via a syndicate of banks.
+In the primary market, Germany sold 4 billion euros of 2-year bonds, while Belgium gathered 21 billion euros of demand for a 20-year bond it will price later on Tuesday via a syndicate of banks, according to a lead manager update seen by Reuters.

-Elsewhere, a document is expected to be published by euro zone finance ministers on Tuesday that will recommend increasing spending in the event of a downturn.
+Elsewhere, the euro zone should be ready for a fiscal boost if a downturn hits its economy, Germany's finance minister and his counterparts from other countries of the bloc said.

 (Reporting by Yoruk Bahceli Editing by David Holmes)